 KCS To Utilize Double File Restarts During Features

-New for 2013, in an ongoing effort to provide great racing for our fans, will be the use of "Kankakee Double File Restarts".
+Again in 2017, in an ongoing effort to provide great racing for our fans, will be the use of "Kankakee Double File Restarts".
 A modified version of the more popularly known Delaware Double File Restarts, where under caution the leader will be placed at the front of the pack by himself, while the second place car will move to the inside lane and the third place car will take the outside lane and so on back throughout the field.

 The reason the second place car takes the inside lane rather than have a choice is to make it easier and simplify things more for the drivers, but also for the scorers and track officials.
 There's bound to be a driver or two whose radio has quit working or they simply can't hear the tower.
 Thus, making this system fool proof should eliminate any unnecessary delays with the lineups.